CarmineOptions/derisk-research/data_handler/handlers/order_books/ekubo/README.md

 ## Histogram

 To run the script to see histogram, use the following command:
 !!!
-Pay attention, you should run it from `web_app` folder
+Pay attention, you should run it from `data_handler` folder
 ```sh
 python histogram.py  --type asks
 ```